-Under our ‘Honours’ and ‘Stories 1′ (Rabbit Skins) pages we make reference to Albert Wilson, who at the end of the War married Jeannie Vangraschepe, the daughter of a police Inspector whom we had always understood to be of Belgian origin.
+Under our ‘Honours’ and ‘Stories 1′ (Rabbit Skins) pages we make reference to Albert Wilson, who at the end of the World War I married Jeannie Vangraschepe, the daughter of a police Inspector whom we had always understood to be of Belgian origin.

 Until 2006 our knowledge of the Vangraschepes was confined to Bert’s having married Jeanne in London at the end of the War, presumably having met her there or somewhere in Europe whilst on active service, returning with her to Australia and settling down to family life in Frankston, Victoria.

 Contact in 2006 with a young Frenchman, Romain Quesnel, who was engaged in family research confirmed that Jeannie and her family were French rather than Belgian, that Albert and Jeannie met in Rouen where Jeannie and her family lived, and where Albert was assigned on active duty.
 Albert was a Medic variously attached to the 6th and 10th Field Ambulance units of the 3rd Army Brigade, AIF.

 The Vangraschepe family originally came from the north of France, from the Flanders region quite close to Belgium, indeed Romain confirms the name is Flemish in origin rather than French, and Jeanne’s father was born in the small village of Saint-Sylvestre-Cappel, which is within 6 km of the Belgian border.